lukereding/book_notes/guides_for/managing.md

 - Does their job require talents that they don't have?
 If so, is there a better role or someone they could pair with the balance them out?
 - Does their job require skills that they don't have?
 If so, think about trainings that could address the skill gap.
 - Is it clear what success looks like?
+Does everyone have a good idea of what great work looks like?
 If not, make expectations clearer and make sure everyone knows the vision and purpose of your team.

 **People aren't motivated to do good work**.
 Some things to think about here:

-- Does everyone have a good idea of what great work looks like?
-Can they differentiate between a good work output and a great output?
+- Three components of motivation are autonomy, mastery, and purpose.
+Are you falling short in not giving them opportunity to master something, or are you micromanaging them?
 - Does the role speak to their aspirations and long-term goals?
 If not, should this person change roles, or take on slightly different scope?
 - Do they feel appreciated?
 Doing good work and not receiving recognition for it can kill anyone's motivation.